enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/android/adding-sharpsell-sdk-android.md

 ```

 :::info
 Sharpsell team will give the SDK version which needs to be added in the implementation.
 :::

-1. if you are using proguard rules in your app please add the below rules to your `proguard-rules.pro` file (It is not a mandatory step).
+3. If you are using ProGuard rules in your app, add the below rules to your `proguard-rules.pro` file (this is not a mandatory step if minify is disabled).

 ```
 # Flutter
 -keep class io.flutter.app.** { *; }